 The flagship trio being the Samsung Galaxy S10+, S10 and S10e.
 These phones aren’t the first to use the Infinity-O notch, an extension of the Infinity Display with a small O shaped cut-out sometimes known as a punch hole.
 The first Samsung phone to feature this is the Galaxy A8s.
 The S10+ takes that idea further as it needed to accommodate two front facing optic sensors.
 This meant the cut-out is extended into an oblong pill shape.

 Precise laser cutting, on-screen security, and a Dynamic AMOLED that’s easy on the eyes make the Infinity-O Display the most innovative Galaxy screen yet.
+But before we go any further and in case you are wondering, the smartphone retains the headphone jack and microSD slot while maintaining the IP68 rating keeping it waterproof and dust proof.
+It even has wireless charging and reverse wireless charging, more on this later.

 Samsung Galaxy S10+ Design